Root Canal Treatment in Parramatta

 Root Canal Aftercare

-Your dentist will discuss aftercare with you but there some general advice for patients.
+Your dentist will discuss aftercare with you, but there is some general advice for patients.
 You should:

 - Brush daily with a gentle touch